InspireMD's (NSPR) CEO Marvin Slosman on Q4 2019 Results - Earnings Call Transcript

 Craig Shore

-Yes you are welcomed to ask them if you like.
+Yes, you are welcome to ask them if you’d like.

 Vernon Bernardino

 Okay.
 Just hold on a second.
-So the gross margin went down, and pardon if I didn’t catch it or figure it out quickly enough.
+So, the gross margin went down, and pardon me if I didn’t catch it or figure it out quickly enough.
 But what was the driver of the gross margin going down?

 Marvin Slosman